TheAcharya/MarkerData-Website/docs/troubleshooting.md

 Please ensure that you are using **Marker Data**'s [Share Destination](/user-guide/share-destination).
 Images will not be extracted when using **Marker Data**'s [Workflow Extension](/user-guide/workflow-extension).

-## Marker Data shows `Failed to complete upload`.
+## Marker Data shows Failed to complete upload.

 ![Failed to complete upload](/assets/md-failed-to-complete-upload.png)

-When the **Marker Data** displays a Failed to complete upload error, it may be attributed to various underlying causes.
+When the **Marker Data** displays a `Failed to complete upload` error, it may be attributed to various underlying causes.

 ### Notion